End-to-end encryption: Other uses

+Law enforcement and regulation

+In 2022, Facebook Messenger came under scrutiny because the messages between a mother and daughter in Nebraska were used to seek criminal charges in an abortion-related case against both of them.
+The daughter told the police that she had a miscarriage and tried to search for the date of her miscarriage in her Messenger app.
+Police suspected there could be more information within the messages and obtained and served a warrant against Facebook to gain access.
+The messages allegedly mentioned the mother obtaining abortion pills for her daughter and then burning the evidence.

+While E2EE can offer privacy benefits that make it desirable in consumer-grade services, many businesses have to balance these benefits with their regulatory requirements.
+For example, many organizations are subject to mandates that require them to be able to decrypt any communication between their employees or between their employees and third parties.
+This might be needed for archival purposes, for inspection by Data Loss Prevention (DLP) systems, for litigation-related eDiscovery or for detection of malware and other threats in the data streams.
+For this reason, some enterprise-focused communications and information protection systems might implement encryption in a way that ensures all transmissions are encrypted with the encryption being terminated at their internal systems (on-premises or cloud-based) so they can have access to the information for inspection and processing.

 Challenges

 Man-in-the-middle attacks

 End-to-end encryption ensures that data is transferred securely between endpoints.
 But, rather than try to break the encryption, an eavesdropper may impersonate a message recipient (during key exchange or by substituting their public key for the recipient's), so that messages are encrypted with a key known to the attacker.
 After decrypting the message, the snoop can then encrypt it with a key that they share with the actual recipient, or their public key in case of asymmetric systems, and send the message on again to avoid detection.
 This is known as a man-in-the-middle attack (MITM).